Direct Line magazine

 A couple share a drink on their sofa.

-While the risks of getting behind the wheel when you’re over the limit are well-known, what about the morning after the night before?
+But while the risks of getting behind the wheel when you’re over the limit are well-known, what about the morning after the night before?

 Alcohol leaves the body at a rate of roughly one unit per hour, but this varies greatly depending on your age, sex, height, weight, and various other factors.

-And the consequences can be just as serious as drink driving in the evening, as our infographic shows.
+If alcohol is still in your system, it can be dangerous to drive.
+And the consequences are just as serious as drink driving in the evening, as our infographic shows.

 Drink driving is never worth the risk.
 Not only is it dangerous for you and other drivers, a drink driving conviction can ruin your life and seriously affect the cost of your car insurance.